kgates-github/code_snippets/README.md

 JavaScript: Pascal's Triangles:
 ---------------------------

-This is some code i wrote to check out Jasmine, the testing framework for JavaScript.
+This is some code I wrote to check out Jasmine, the testing framework for JavaScript.
 The code creates two versions of Pascal's Triangles:

           1
          1 1